 5) The Coastal Plains (east & west)

-- Peninsular plateau is flanked by stretch of narrow coastal strips, running along the Arabian Season the west and the Bay of Bengal on the east.
+- The peninsular plateau is flanked by a stretch of narrow coastal strips, running along the Arabian Season the west and the Bay of Bengal on the east.

 - Lakshadweep Islands are located in the Arabian Sea.